LOHAS Park

 LOHAS Park (日出康城) is a Hong Kong seaside private residential development of the MTR Corporation.
 Overlooking Junk Bay, it is located in Tseung Kwan O Area 86, New Territories.

 Name and concept

+Originally planned under the name "Dream City" when initial planning began in 2002, It was designated as an "environmental protection city" at that time, and the name was later changed to LOHAS (standing for "lifestyle of health and sustainability") following the 2003 SARS epidemic.